Stacey and Jack wedding at Audrey's Farmhouse

 The venue online

-See Audrey's Farmhouse's own site
+See The Greenhouses at Audrey's Farmhouse's own site

-Audrey's Farmhouse is a glass greenhouse venue on a working property in Wallkill, New York, about 90 minutes north of Manhattan.
+The Greenhouses at Audrey's Farmhouse is a glass greenhouse venue on a working property in Wallkill, New York, about 90 minutes north of Manhattan.
 The main event space is The Greenhouses, a 3,000-square-foot structure with floor-to-ceiling glass walls and an attached 2,000-square-foot barn.
 I've shot here and the light situation is straightforward: glass on all sides means natural light from every direction, all day long.

-Audrey's Farmhouse wedding photography
+The Greenhouses at Audrey's Farmhouse wedding photography

-Audrey's Farmhouse wedding photography
+The Greenhouses at Audrey's Farmhouse wedding photography

 The honest consideration: the $28,000 food and beverage minimum plus the site fee means this isn't a budget venue.
 Couples who book here are investing in a full-weekend experience.
 But for that investment, you get a venue that handles nearly everything, and the coordination from the Audrey's team is solid.

-Audrey's Farmhouse wedding photography
+The Greenhouses at Audrey's Farmhouse wedding photography

 A Photographer's Perspective